BianLee/Personal-Website/index.md

 ---
 ---

 I am a Junior undergraduate student at University of California, Davis, pursuing B.S. in Computer Science and Engineering (CSE) with a minor in Economics.
-My interests range from software engineering, data analytics, startups, music composition/production and the world of Web3/DeFi.
-I'm originally from Seoul, South Korea where I lived for 12 years before moving to Ottawa, Canada (middle school) then again to Irvine, California (high school).
-I'm now in Davis/Sacramento area for college.
+My interests range from software engineering, data analytics, startups/venture capital, equity research and the world of Web3/DeFi.
+I also <a href="https://open.spotify.com/artist/5QHoUe5kwjvOfjfHrbVTBY?si=W__FkkEbQz-Wu1P7A69EFA" target="_blank">compose and produce music</a> on the side (Go stream my latest EP, <i>Searching For Brighter Sounds</i>!).

+I am originally from Seoul, South Korea where I lived for 12 years before moving to Ottawa, Canada (middle school) then again to Irvine, California (high school).
+I am now in Davis/Sacramento area for college.
+I have also visited <a href="/travel" target="_blank">16 US States</a> (UT is my favorite!).

-Currently, I'm building <a href="https://twitter.com/bostonlobster99/status/1692446325349237245" target="_blank">this project</a> for <a href="https://buildspace.so/" target="_blank">Buildspace S4</a>, and working on my next album.
-I'm also looking for internship opportunities as SWE/PM/Analyst roles.
+Currently, I'm building <a href="https://twitter.com/bostonlobster99/status/1692446325349237245" target="_blank">this project</a> for <a href="https://buildspace.so/" target="_blank">Buildspace S4</a>, and crafting my next album.
+I am also seeking internship opportunities as SWE/PM/Analyst roles.
 Please contact me via email, at bianlee2004@gmail.com.

 ## Experience